Moodadi: Schools

-Around ten primary schools are there in Moodadi village, provides training in both Malayalam and English medium.
-Veemangalam UP School moodadi is popular for its Youth Green Community activities.
+Around ten primary schools are there in Moodadi village, providing training in both Malayalam and English medium.
+Veemangalam UP School in Moodadi is well-known for its Youth Green Community activities.

 Transportation

 Moodadi village connects to other parts of India through Koyilandy town.
 The nearest airports are at Kannur and Kozhikode.
 The nearest railway station is at Koyiandy.
 The national highway no.66 passes through Koyilandy and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern National Highway No.54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.